-WidowLife Wisdom: Caring for the fatherless this summer
+Caring for the Fatherless this Summer

 1. Include them in your summer fun.
 Plan a day at the park or trip to the beach.
 Inviting fatherless children on a family vacation offers a break from the routine and a glimpse into life with two parents.

 2. Provide for their family vacation.
 While time away is a necessity, it is often an unaffordable luxury in the budget of a single mom.
-Several families could join to provide for this memorable experience for a single mom and her children.
+Several families could join to provide this memorable experience for a single mom and her children.

 3. Send them to camp.
 Many testify to the life-changing benefits of camp.
-Even though social distancing has changed the camp dynamic this year, many camps are in session (Woodlands Camp and EQUIP Boot Camp | Precept).
+Even though social distancing has changed the camp dynamic this year, many camps are in session (Check out our fatherless resource page for camps for the fatherless!).

 4. Help them get ahead.
 Pay for summer school or personal tutoring to boost the confidence of a struggling student.